athenian-computational-thinking/athenian-cs-mkdocs/docs/ct-projects.md

 ### [Harry Potter Day RK '23](https://github.com/athenian-ct-projects/Harry-Potter-Day-RK) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/Harry-Potter-Day-RK)](https://repl.it/github/athenian-ct-projects/Harry-Potter-Day-RK)
 * A Quidditch Game for Harry Potter Day
+* It would be great to see how many turns each team gets.
+Also, at the end, it would be good to tally the points.
+MA

 ### [Harry Potter Day MG '23](https://github.com/athenian-ct-projects/Head-Games-Day-PS) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/Harry-Potter-Day-MG)](https://repl.it/github/athenian-ct-projects/Harry-Potter-Day-MG)
 * Harry Potter Hangman game